-Option-click + to add a new Any/All/None grouping of criteria (i.e. for nested Boolean conditions).
+If you hold down the Option key, the + button will change to Click the ... button to add a new Any/All/None grouping of criteria.
+This lets you create nested Boolean conditions (i.e. multiple levels of searching).

 The Available Criteria